indreshverma2004/Tle/read.md

 The application uses token-based authentication:

-1. Users register or login through the Signup/Login pages
+1. Users register or login through the Signup/Login pages.
-2. On successful authentication, a token is stored in localStorage
+2. On successful authentication, a token is stored in `localStorage`.
-3. The token is used in API requests that require authentication (e.g., bookmarking contests)
+3. The token is used in API requests that require authentication (e.g., bookmarking contests).

 ## Bookmarking System

 Users can bookmark contests they are interested in:

-1. The bookmark action requires authentication
+1. The bookmark action requires authentication.
-2. Bookmarked contests are stored on the server via the API
+2. Bookmarked contests are stored on the server via the API.
-3. Bookmarks are also cached locally in localStorage
+3. Bookmarks are also cached locally in `localStorage`.
-4. The BookmarkedContests page displays all bookmarked contests
+4. The `BookmarkedContests` page displays all bookmarked contests.

 ## YouTube Links Integration

 The application supports adding YouTube links to contests (likely tutorial videos or editorial discussions):

-1. Admin users can access the AddYoutube page (protected route)
+1. Admin users can access the `AddYoutube` page (protected route).
-2. YouTube links can be added to specific contests
+2. YouTube links can be added to specific contests.
-3. When contests are displayed, their YouTube links (if available) are shown alongside other information
+3. When contests are displayed, their YouTube links (if available) are shown alongside other information.

-## Data Flow
+## Web Scraping

-1. **Data Fetching**:
-   - Contest data is fetched from backend APIs
-   - YouTube links are fetched separately and merged with contest data
-   - Data is cached in localStorage for performance

-2. **State Management**:
+The application scrapes data from competitive programming websites using **Cheerio** and **Puppeteer**:

+1. **Cheerio** is used for parsing HTML and extracting structured contest data.
+2. **Puppeteer** is used for headless browsing when JavaScript rendering is required.
+3. The scraping scripts fetch data from:
+   - CodeForces
+   - LeetCode
+   - CodeChef
-   - Contest data is stored in component state
+4. The extracted data is stored in MongoDB and served through the backend API.
-   - Filters are applied to the data before rendering
-   - Bookmarks are synchronized between server and local storage

-3. **Rendering**:
-   - Platform-specific components render contest data
-   - Loading states handle asynchronous operations
-   - Error handling provides feedback on API failures
+This ensures that users always have up-to-date contest information in the application.